 With two decades of experience and a deep knowledge of the motivational speakers currently on the circuit, the messages they deliver and their manner of delivery, NMP Live is perfectly placed to advise you.
 Our friendly and approachable agents will be happy to take your call.

 Please do also browse the site for further details about individual motivational speakers, testimonials and videos including exclusive interviews.
-And to get you started here's a list of ten of the best motivational speakers you should know about.
+And to get you started read our guide on how to choose the best motivational speaker for your event, and a list of ten of the best motivational speakers you should know about.